Medicare FFS Telehealth Policy During the Federal Government Shutdown (Updated 10/27/25)

 4. What are the rules for the in-person visit requirement for behavioral health?

-For patients new to tele-behavioral health (starting Oct 1 or later), Medicare requires an in-person visit with the same provider or a member of the same clinical team within the 6 months prior to the first telehealth appointment.
+• New patients: an in-person visit with the same provider or a member of the same clinical team within six months prior to the first tele-behavioral health visit.

 This applies to all behavioral health telehealth services, including those provided by psychiatrists using E/M codes.